syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 # User Interaction

-Options like zooming, panning and map selection enable the effective interaction on map elements.
+Options like zooming, panning and map selection enable the effective interaction on Map elements.

 ## Map Selection

-Each shape in the map can be selected and deselected during interaction with shapes.
+Each shape in the Map can be selected and deselected during interaction with shapes.

 The SelectionColor property is used to get or set the selected shape color.
 The SelectionStroke and SelectionStrokeWidth properties are used to customize the selected shape border.